 Long legged doji candlesticks are super indecisive.
 The open and closing price are the same.
 The upper and lower shadows or tails, also known as wicks, show the high and low of the day.

+Long legged dojis show you that no one won with all that fighting between the bulls and bears.
+They’re the most significant during a long-term upward or downward trend.
 Trading is all about supply and demand.
-The more of a demand for a stock with a lessening supply shoots price up or down.
-When supply and demand are nearing equilibrium, long legged dogs candlesticks form.
+More demand for a stock with a lessening supply shoots the price up or down when supply and demand are nearing equilibrium, long legged doji candlesticks form.

 How to Trade Long Legged Doji Candlesticks

-- They use a candlestick close below the low as a stop level
+- They use a candlestick close below the low as a stop level.

 Patterns Within Patterns